Hi! I’m Kirsty.

 I’ve always loved to write, as a kid I favoured writing spooky stories about ghosts in basements and demons under beds over the typical ‘Once Upon A Time’ tales that were expected from me.
 I must have been pretty decent though, I vividly remember instances where I would read a finished story and manage to get scared at words I myself had not long put on the page.

 Nowadays my passion for writing has progressed and is intertwined with my drive to better the world I live in, in any way I can.
-I believe if you have the privilege to be able to use your voice for good, to call out injustices or to bring to light to important issues , then it would be a slap in the face of those who aren’t as lucky as you if you choose not to do so.
+I believe if you have the privilege to be able to use your voice for good, to call out injustices or to bring to light to important issues , then it would be a slap in the face to those who aren’t as lucky as you if you choose not to do so.
 This blog, and articles of mine that have featured elsewhere, are attempts to dip into my pool of privilege (being white, cis-gender, heterosexual and non-disabled, etc.) and fight for the people who don’t have such luxury.

 “Activism is my rent for living on the planet.” – Alice Walker